Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 of 3rd level or lower, while greater rods can be used with spells of 9th level or lower.

+### Metamagic, Empower
-**Metamagic, Empower:** The wielder can cast up to three spells per day that are empowered as though using the Empower Spell feat.
+The wielder can cast up to three spells per day that are empowered as though using the Empower Spell feat.

 Strong (no school); CL 17th; Craft Rod, Empower Spell; Price 9,000 gp (lesser), 32,500 gp (normal), 73,000 gp (greater).

+### Metamagic, Enlarge
-**Metamagic, Enlarge:** The wielder can cast up to three spells per day that are enlarged as though using the Enlarge Spell feat.
+The wielder can cast up to three spells per day that are enlarged as though using the Enlarge Spell feat.

 Strong (no school); CL 17th; Craft Rod, Enlarge Spell; Price 3,000 gp (lesser), 11,000 gp (normal), 24,500 gp (greater).

+### Metamagic, Extend
-**Metamagic, Extend:** The wielder can cast up to three spells per day that are extended as though using the Extend Spell feat.
+The wielder can cast up to three spells per day that are extended as though using the Extend Spell feat.

 Strong (no school); CL 17th; Craft Rod, Extend Spell; Price 3,000 gp (lesser), 11,000 gp (normal), 24,500 gp (greater).

+### Metamagic, Maximize
-**Metamagic, Maximize:** The wielder can cast up to three spells per day that are maximized as though using the Maximize Spell feat.
+The wielder can cast up to three spells per day that are maximized as though using the Maximize Spell feat.

 Strong (no school); CL 17th; Craft Rod, Maximize Spell feat; Price 14,000 gp (lesser), 54,000 gp (normal), 121,500 gp (greater).

+### Metamagic, Quicken
-**Metamagic, Quicken:** The wielder can cast up to three spells per day that are quickened as though using the Quicken Spell feat.
+The wielder can cast up to three spells per day that are quickened as though using the Quicken Spell feat.

 Strong (no school); CL 17th; Craft Rod, Quicken Spell; Price 35,000 gp (lesser), 75,500 gp (normal), 170,000 gp (greater).

+### Metamagic, Silent
-**Metamagic, Silent:** The wielder can cast up to three spells per day without verbal components as though using the Silent Spell feat.
+The wielder can cast up to three spells per day without verbal components as though using the Silent Spell feat.

 Strong (no school); CL 17th; Craft Rod, Silent Spell; Price 3,000 gp (lesser), 11,000 gp (normal), 24,500 gp (greater).

+### Negation
-**Negation:** This device negates the spell or spell-like function or functions of magic items.
+This device negates the spell or spell-like function or functions of magic items.
 The wielder points the rod at the magic item, and a pale gray beam shoots forth to touch the target device, attacking as a ray (a ranged touch attack).
 The ray functions as a *greater dispel